 When packing for a backpacking trip, you don’t want to take all your most expensive electronic items.
 However it’s certainly advisable to at least take something to keep you occupied during those quieter times, particularly as a solo traveller.

 As backpacking tips go, this might sound fairly obvious but solo travel can be lonely and bus, plane and train journeys can be long and will certainly seem much longer if you don’t have anything to kill time with.
-You can get by easily enough without a mobile phone or laptop when your travelling but there’ll be times when you need something to keep you entertained.
-Don’t forget to charge your mp3 player before long journeys!
+Most travellers take their mobile with them which will serve most of your audio entertainment needs.
+You may also want to take a spare battery or power port if you’re going to be doing night buses and long-distance planes/trains.

 3) Don’t be afraid to do things alone

-For starters as a solo traveller you will initially at least have little other choice.
-That said doing something like going to a bar alone can still be very daunting at first.
+That being said, doing something like going to a bar alone can still be very daunting at first.
 It’s much easier to stay in your hostel at night and just wander the streets by day but don’t fall into this trap.
-Get out there and experience things!
-If you’re scared, alcohol usually helps you pluck up some courage. 🙂
+There are many good solo travel tips for introverts and if all else fails, a bit of alcohol can often help you pluck up some courage!

 4) Try to meet locals as well as other travellers

 When backpacking it’s very easy to fall into a trap of only talking to other backpackers and not particularly getting to know any locals.
 This is the easy option but as a solo traveller you will often find locals are incredibly willing to help you out and some may even want to introduce you to their friends.

 This is much less likely to happen if you are travelling as a couple or group of friends.
 Couchsurfing can be a good way to do this.
 In most cities and towns around the world you can find events to join, people to hang out with and possibly even a free place to sleep.
 Work exchange opportunities can also be a nice way to meet locals whilst having a new experience.